Reduce Light Pollution: Top 9 Strategies

 What is Light Pollution?

-- It generates light spillover into unwanted areas like nearby properties.
+- Generates light spillover into unwanted areas like nearby properties

-- It produces unnecessary glare that makes it difficult to see at night.
+- Produces unnecessary glare that makes it difficult to see at night

-- It creates the inability to see the night sky properly and creates skyglow in populated areas.
+- Creates the inability to see the night sky properly and generates skyglow in populated areas

 What Can We Do to Reduce Light Pollution?

-Fortunately, there are many ways that we can reduce light pollution.
-Here are nine strategies to use:
+Fortunately, there are many practical strategies to reduce light pollution.
+Here are nine effective approaches:

 1. Use LED Lights

-LED light technology has advanced quickly in the last several years.
-They are the best type of light to help reduce light pollution because they have a more focused light beam than other types of light such as fluorescent or metal halide.
-This prevents spillover into unwanted areas.
-Other benefits of LEDs over other types of lights include:
+LED light technology has advanced significantly in recent years.
+They are typically the best type of light to help reduce light pollution because they have more focused light beams than other types of lighting, such as fluorescent or metal halide.

-2. Use Shades or Covers That Force the Light Downward
+2. Use Shades or Covers That Direct Light Downward

-Shades or covers help the light to better focus on the intended lighting area.
-Their usage produces less spillover.
-They can be part of the original light fixture or can be purchased separately.
+Shades or covers help light focus on the intended lighting area, producing less spillover.
+They can be part of the original light fixture or purchased separately.
+LED lighting is typically very directional, making it easier to aim light where needed compared to traditional light sources like metal halide or high-pressure sodium lighting.

 3. Minimize Your Light Use in General

-One easy way to reduce light pollution is to simply use less of it.
-Here’s how:
+One straightforward way to reduce light pollution is to use less lighting overall:

-- Use fewer lights.
-Only use what is necessary.
+- Use fewer lights: Only install what is necessary for safety and function

 4. Reduce Decorative Lighting Usage

-Decorative lighting adds a festive touch to outdoor spaces, especially during holidays or celebrations.
-But it’s easy to go overboard.
-It’s best to show a little restraint here.
-Even when kept to a minimum, try not to have them turned on all day and night.
+Decorative lighting adds ambiance to outdoor spaces, especially during holidays or celebrations.
+However, it’s easy to overuse.
+Show restraint with decorative lighting, and avoid leaving it on continuously day and night.

 5. Use Lighting Controls

-- Use timers to control when lights turn on and off.
+- Timers: Control when lights turn on and off automatically

-6. Direct the Light Away from Neighbors and Neighboring Properties by Using Shields
+6. Direct Light Away from Neighbors Using Shields

-Light shields are accessories that you can attach to the top and/or the side of light fixtures.
-They are also known as light shrouds or glare shields.
-They focus light downward or inward, so it doesn’t spread in an unwanted direction.
-Light shields provide many benefits, including glare reduction and improved night vision.
+Light shields are accessories that attach to light fixtures to focus light downward or inward, preventing spread in unwanted directions.
+They are also known as light shrouds or glare shields, providing benefits including glare reduction and improved night vision.

 Standard Wall Pack Light Shields